Caithness Inn - Wick (Highlands)

 missingWrote a review on 16 Octlocal historycoastal views

-great access to local attractions and stunning coastline walks
+great access to local attractions and fine coastline walks

-I found the Wick Heritage Museum just a short walk of about 500 meters away, which was a fantastic spot to learn about the local history, and I also enjoyed a lovely stroll to Noss Head, where the coastal views were simply breathtaking.
+I found the Wick Heritage Museum just a short walk of about 500 meters away, a fantastic spot to learn about the local history, and I also enjoyed a lovely stroll to Noss Head, where the coastal views were amazing.

 -